Investing in OAG’s Violence Interruption Program

 - Changing community ideas around the normalization of violence.

 In less than 6 months, Cure the Streets is seeing some positive early results.
-Since the program began, there have been zero homicides in the pilot sites and fewer nonfatal shootings in comparison to surrounding areas.
 Violence Interrupters have also held more than 62 community events, Safe Passage walks for neighborhood schools, and held a Thanksgiving Day of Service.

 Community members also have expressed how much safer they feel in their homes and communities.
 One Ward 5 resident wrote OAG to say: “I am a single mother who has young boys…It’s a blessing seeing those yellow shirts early [worn by violence interrupters] in the morning and late at night in my neighborhood.
 It makes me and my family feel safe and protected.”
 Other residents have echoed this message and expressed that families are now more likely to let their children play outdoors than they have been before.